In some cases, we earn commissions from affiliate links in our posts.

 Sherlock Holmes (Ronald Howard, 1954)

 Ronald Howard’s portrayal of Holmes is more casual and laid back than Rathbone’s.
 This also stars Howard Marion-Crawford as Dr. Watson who keenly wanted to portray Watson as a worthy partner of Holmes, rather than the “buffoon” of Nigel Bruce’s Watson (Bunson).
 It consists of 39 half-hour episodes.
 It's a good balance of mystery, Sherlock's quirkiness, and a little humor.

 Fun game: Archie Duncan stars in many episodes as Inspector Lestrade… but keep an eye out.
 He plays several other characters as well.
 See how many times you can spot him!

-Fun fact: Nicole Milinaire was an associate producer was one of the earliest women to be a senior producer for a television show.
+Fun fact: Nicole Milinaire, an associate producer, was one of the earliest women to be a senior producer for a television show.

 Currently available to watch for free with ads on Tubi.

 Or you can own the DVD collection on Amazon (NTSC).

 The Hound of the Baskervilles (Peter Cushing, 1959)

 This is a Hammer production starring Peter Cushing, Andre Marell, and Christopher Lee.
 It was the first Sherlock Holmes adaptation to be filmed in color.
 Cushing prepared for his role thoroughly; he regularly changed the script and even brought his own costumes modeled after the illustrations that often accompanied many of the Holmes stories in The Stand magazine where they were published.
 This film was originally slated to be the first in a series of Hammer productions, but the typical Hammer audience didn't care for the lack of monsters, so no more Holmes stories were adapted.
 Peter Cushing and Christopher Lee both went on to play Holmes in other productions.